CANINE STRUVITE BLADDER STONES

 Struvite stone can be removed surgically, removed with a special technique called “voiding urohydropropulsion,” removed with a cystoscope (if they are small enough) or dissolved via diet.

 If the stones present are small enough to pass, the bladder can be manipulated in a way to promote expulsion of the stone through the urethra.
 This is called “voiding urohydropropulsion” and involves filling the bladder, agitating the bladder so the stones float freely in the urine, and then generating a high pressure urine stream to force the stones out.
 The patient must typically be held vertically so that gravity may assist in the expulsion of the stones.
 This technique only works if the stones are small and the patient is not too large.
+Further, sedation or general anesthesia is needed.
 If there are numerous stones present, often several attempts are needed if this is to be the only means of removal.
 Often this technique is used to obtain a sample stone for analysis to determine if dietary dissolution is feasible.

 Dietary dissolution of the stone is possible with struvite bladder stones.
 A special food called S/D Diet® is made by Hills for the specific purpose of dissolving struvite stones; Royal Canin makes a stone dissolution diet called Urinary SO®® and Hills C/D Diet® has now been formulated to dissolve struvite stones.
 The therapeutic diet must be the only food fed until the stone is dissolved.
 Antibiotics are needed as long as stones are present in the bladder (bacteria are encrusted within the stone and as the stone dissolves, they are released).
 On the average, 2-3 months are needed to dissolve the stone but the diet should be continued for a full month after the stones are no longer visible on radiographs because small stones may be present but not large enough to see.
 Stones may be dissolved in as short a time as a few weeks if they are small and the infection is controlled.
 Radiographs are taken monthly to monitor progress.
 S/D Diet is not meant to be continued as a regular diet after the stone has been dissolved; Hills recommends not feeding S/D diet any longer than 6 months.
 Royal Canin SO and Hills C/D, however, are fine for unlimited use.
 If a dry food is used, ideally water should be added to it; the extra water helps keep the urinary crystals diluted and able to dissolve.